Germany's Alexandra Popp out of Euro 2022 final vs England due to injury

 The 31-year-old, who plays for Wolfsburg, was visibly upset ahead of kick-off after appearing to suffer a problem during the warm-up.

+"Alex Popp has to miss out at short notice due to muscular problems," Germany's official Twitter account posted ahead of the match.

-Popp, who had netted in every game for Germany at Euro 2022, has been replaced in the starting line-up by Bayern Munich striker Lea Schuller, the Bundesliga's leading scorer last season.
+Popp, who had netted in every game for Germany at Euro 2022, has been replaced in the starting line-up by Bayern Munich striker Lea Schuller.

+Schuller, who is 24, was the Bundesliga's leading scorer last season and has netted 26 goals in 40 appearances for Germany.

 Thank you for reading 5 articles this month* Join now for unlimited access